pvcraven/arcade_book/source/chapters/14_classes/classes.rst

     print("The client's main home is in " + home_address.city)
     print("His vacation home is in " + vacation_home_address.city)

+Attributes are not limited to being simple strings and numbers!
+If you have a class that represents a graph, you can store all the data points in an attribute that is a list.
+Attributes can even be other objects.
+An object that represents a player character in an adventure could have an attribute with another object that represents a magical hat.

 Common Mistakes Creating Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^